Droid (Star Wars): Battle droid

-A battle droid is a class of military robot used as an easily controlled alternative to human soldiers, most notably seen in the Star Wars prequel trilogy of films and the Star Wars: The Clone Wars TV series, in which 'B1' and 'B2' models are frequent antagonists.
+A battle droid is a class of war robot used as an easily controlled alternative to human soldiers, most notably seen in the Star Wars prequel trilogy of films and the Star Wars: The Clone Wars TV series, in which 'B1' and 'B2' models are frequent antagonists.
 Due to their ubiquity, the terms 'B1' and 'battle droid' are used interchangeably; 'B2' models are also referred to as 'super' battle droids.
 These droids are mainly used as the primary troops of the Confederacy of Independent Systems or Separatist Alliance, acting as the counterpart to the clone troopers of the Galactic Republic during the Clone Wars.

+Designer Doug Chang stated the design of the B1 battle droid was inspired by African figurine sculptures.

 The tall, thin B1 model resembles the Geonosian species, whose Baktoid Armor Workshop designed and built the droids for the Trade Federation and later the Separatists.
 Standing 1.93 m tall, B1 battle droids were given a humanoid appearance so they could operate existing machinery and weaponry, and are meant to be cheaply mass-produced in large numbers.
 During the Battle of Naboo, battle droids were controlled from a central command computer as a cost-saving measure.
-By the time of the Clone Wars, this drawback was rectified by giving them the capacity for limited independent thought.
+By the time of the Clone Wars, this drawback was rectified by giving them the capacity for limited independent thought called free thinkers.
 The B2 super battle droid, introduced in the Battle of Geonosis, was designed by the Techno Union and manufactured by Baktoid as an improvement of the original B1 model.
 Heavily armored and capable of limited independent thought, it features an integrated dual laser cannon in its right arm.